Description

 Which means for our asset as example:

-• During the last 3 years, the annual performance (CAGR) is -17.8%, which is smaller, thus worse than the value of 7.8% from the benchmark.
+• During the last 3 years, the maximum drop from peak to valley is -47.2 days, which is lower, thus worse than the value of -22.1 days from the benchmark.

 Using this definition on our asset we see for example: